mrismanaziz/Reforestation/README.md

-## What was a more important invention than the first telephone?
-The second one.
+## Where do rabbits go after they get married?
+On a bunny-moon.